-Sunday 2 April 2023
+Sunday 14 April 2024

 Online via Zoom

-Teachers from around the world, with a variety of outlooks on Judaism, will come together online to discuss their shared love of Jewish meditation.
+Teachers and academics from around the world, with a variety of different outlooks on Judaism, will come together online to discuss their shared interest in and love of Jewish meditation.

 Scroll down for more information and registration.
 You are warmly invited, regardless of your previous experiences of Judaism and meditation.